skykhs3/skykhs3.github.io/_posts/2024-07-04-algorithm-scc.md

 Every directed graph can be decomposed into a union of SCCs, where each SCC is disjoint from the others.
 After this decomposition, the remaining graph becomes a Directed Acyclic Graph (DAG), where SCCs are represented as individual nodes.

 The algorithm used to identify and construct SCCs in a directed graph is often referred to as the SCC algorithm.
-One efficient algorithm for this task operates in O(N) time complexity, where N is the number of vertices in the graph.
+One efficient algorithm for this task operates in O(N+M) time complexity, where N is the number of vertices in the graph and M is the number of edges in the graph.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/e1/Scc-1.svg/220px-Scc-1.svg.png" alt="SCC"/>